insight-creative/home-builder-hugo-template/content/about/_index.md

 seo:
   page_title: Home Builder Demo
   meta_description:
-  featured_image: /uploads/modern-home-design.jpg
+  featured_image:
   featured_image_alt:
 hero:
-  heading: >-
+  enabled: true
-    Luxury Home Builders
+  heading: Luxury Home Builders
-  hero_image:
-    image:
+  body:
+  image_url: /uploads/modern-home-design.jpg
   image_alt:
-  button:
+  button: false
-    enabled:
-    button_url: /our-team/
+  button_url:
-    button_text: Meet our team
+  button_text:
 luxury_service:
   enabled: true
   heading: Your full-service luxury homebuilding firm
   body: >-
     Over the last three decades, we’ve built a strong reputation in Houston for our timeless design, exceptional craftsmanship, and our relentless attention to detail.
 We’re honored to have built some of the city’s most celebrated and award-winning homes in collaboration with the finest minds in architecture.
 Exceptional quality and expertise are a given on every Sims project, but there’s more to it than that.

     The construction of your dream home can also be a profoundly emotional undertaking.
 The investment runs deep on every level.
 You need a builder who understands and respects that, too.
 what_we_do:
   heading: What We Do
   architectural_design: